billthefarmer/editor/README.md

 or to show or edit any sort of text file from another app.
 If you select a text file in a file manager or similar app you will be offered the option of using this editor along with whatever other apps you have installed that can show or edit a text file.
+Files will initially be opened read only, long touch on the display to enable editing.
+Changing theme, word wrap or suggestions or rotating the device will also enable editing.

 There are three toolbar items which may appear:
 * **Search** - Interactive search of text using a regular expression